-While picking up trash on their weekly hike, Marie and her friend Trudy discussed the idea of forming a cleanup group.
+While picking up trash on their weekly hike, Marie and Trudy discussed the idea of forming a cleanup group.
 They initially thought of calling it “The Bag Ladies,” but quickly dismissed that idea in favor of Pliking – Picking up Litter while hIKING.
 However, they didn’t know if anyone would actually show up and did not pursue the idea at that time.
-Several months later, Marie mentioned the idea to her neighbor Tom, who was very enthusiastic and offered to fund a Meetup Group.
+Several months later, they mentioned the idea to their friend Tom, who was very enthusiastic and offered to fund a Meetup Group.

 The Pliking Club of Ogden was organized on Sept.
 18, 2018 and held its first cleanup at the High Adventure Park in Ogden, Utah.
 Thirteen “plikers” showed up and pliking was born.